silversquirl/assetpack/README.md

 `assetpack` is currently very simple and somewhat limited.
 In future, I'd like to support some additional features:

-- Filename filtering, eg. ignore files with specific extensions, or those in `.gitignore`.
+- [ ] Filename filtering, eg. ignore files with specific extensions, or those in `.gitignore`.
       A sensible default would be to check the containing package's `paths` field in its `build.zig.zon`.

-- Modifying files before they enter the asset index.
-For example running a shader compiler or an image converters.
+- [ ] Preprocessing files before they enter the asset index.
+For example compiling shaders or converting images.
 This would make it much easier to move an entire game development asset pipeline into `build.zig`

-- Optional compression.
-This could be implemented using the file modification system, but having it built-in is likely to result in a nicer API.
+- [ ] Optional compression.
+This could be implemented using the file preprocessing system, but having it built-in is likely to result in a nicer API.

-- Filesystem-style API, similar to PhysicsFS.
+- [ ] Filesystem-style API, similar to PhysicsFS.
 Ideally, this could integrate directly into Zig's standard library APIs through a custom `std.Io` implementation.

-- Support for structured data formats such as JSON and ZON.
+- [ ] Support for structured data formats such as JSON and ZON.
 I would like this to be able to provide both parsed representations and the raw byte data.

       This can already be done by parsing the data at comptime, however implementing this in `assetpack` directly could result in a nicer API and faster build times.